 FARE Scotland (Family Action in Rogerfield and Easterhouse) is a voluntary organisation working within communities throughout Central Scotland.
 FARE strive to raise people's aspirations, encourage them to become more involved in their communities, create opportunities for personal development and equip them with the skills required to deal with the demands of 21st century life.

 At Cleveden, we are very fortunate to be able to partner with FARE to provide additonal support for our young people and their families.
-Below is the flyer for the Easter FARE activities programme.
+Below is the flyer for the Summer FARE activities programme.
 Scan the QR code on the flyer for for more information.

 Community and Youth Work is an important part of the Scottish education system based around the Curriculum for Excellence model in schools and communities.
 FARE Scotland workers are vital in the third sector and local authorities, providing non-formal learning opportunities contributing to young people’s skill development that helps them thrive.

 Our work in the third sector and local authorities, plan and deliver a significant variety of non-formal learning opportunities, which help children and young people to develop the skills and attributes they need to thrive.”
 This complements and enhances learning through the formal curriculum, maximising individual potential with appropriate support and challenge.

 FARE work with pupils experiencing, or at future risk of, social, emotional and behaviour difficulties and with their families, so that they can participate fully in home and school activities to maximise their potential.
 The focus is on early intervention to give children the best opportunity in succeeding in life.
 FARE support pupils in achieving their full academic potential through providing additional learning opportunities via SCQF rated qualifications.

 Accredited qualifications that we deliver.

 - SCQF Level 6 Emergency First Aid at Work